epam-cross-platform-lab/swagger-dart-code-generator/README.md

 ### **Default Value Map**

 If you want to add defaultValue: attribute to fields with concrete type you can use default value map.
+Please see next example:

 ```yaml
 targets: